ddavila0/analytics_tools/models/doc/input_data.md

 This two aditional columns are created from the column 'RecordTime' which is the job's completion timestamp in miliseconds.
-These new columns would be used later on to group all jobs wich completed on the same week or the same day
+These new columns would be used later on to group all jobs wich were completed on the same week and/or the same day

 ```